Metadata Working Group

-The Metadata Working Group was formed in 2006 by Adobe Systems, Apple, Canon, Microsoft and Nokia.
+The Metadata Working Group was formed in 2007 by Adobe Systems, Apple, Canon, Microsoft and Nokia.
 Sony joined later in 2008.
+Microsoft proposed the idea in 2006.

 The focus of the group is to advance the interoperability of metadata stored in digital media.
 Its specification, Guidelines for Handling Image Metadata, defined the interoperability among Exif, IIM (old IPTC), and XMP with consumer digital images.
 The following properties were selected for interoperability: